Data science and machine learning

 This will display the list of packages in the current environment along with their versions.

 To save the state of your environment, Julia uses two files: Project.toml and Manifest.toml.
-The Project.tom file specifies the packages that you explicitly added to your environment, while the Manifest.toml file records the exact versions of these packages and all their dependencies1.
+The Project.toml file specifies the packages that you explicitly added to your environment, while the Manifest.toml file records the exact versions of these packages and all their dependencies1.

 When you add packages using Pkg.add(), Julia automatically updates these files.
 Therefore, your environment’s state (i.e., the set of loaded packages) is automatically saved.
 Project.toml and Manifest.toml are located in the directory of your current Julia environment; in our case, ~/.julia/environments/v1.9/.